BoxOfDevs/BoxCore/README.md

 # Download this plugin!
 - Visit our website to download the plugin OR,
-- If this button says "Build|Passing", then you may download the plugin and run it from the SRC using DevTools.
+- If this button says "build|passing", then you may download the plugin and run it from the SRC using DevTools.
 [![Build Status](https://travis-ci.org/BoxOfDevs/BoxCore.svg?branch=master)](https://travis-ci.org/BoxOfDevs/BoxCore)
 - Note: Clicking on the button above will redirect you to our Travis-CI page which will show a console output for the command "/boxcore help"